 8. To encourage sustainable How will it impact upon economic activity or provide employment opportunities? +ve Plan requires balance between development and employment and infrastructure improvements.
 Industrial, commercial and retail development encouraged. economic growth How will it impact upon accessibility to training and education facilities? +ve Development of additional cultural facilities.
-O. Ta manda How will it impact upon availability of decent, affordable housing? +ve Affordable housing development on already 9.
-To provide decent, affordable housing that meets the How will it impact upon providing the appropriate type and amount of housing to meet the needs of the local community? +ve identified sites at percentages required by Purbeck Local Plan/National Planning Policies more than sufficient to meet identified parish need.
-New developments subject to consultation and scrutiny by residents on need of the local community How will it impact upon the number of people who are homeless or in temporary accommodation? +ve these matters.
-Design principles include appropriate mix of dwelling types and sizes to meet local housing need.
+How will it impact upon availability of decent, affordable housing? +ve Affordable housing development on already 9.
+To provide decent, affordable housing that meets the need of the How will it impact upon providing the appropriate type and amount of housing to meet the needs of the local community? +ve identified sites at percentages required by Purbeck Local Plan/National Planning Policies more than sufficient to meet identified parish need.
+New developments subject to consultation and scrutiny by residents on these matters.
+Design local community How will it impact upon the number of people who are homeless or in temporary accommodation? +ve principles include appropriate mix of dwelling types and sizes to meet local housing need.